 “A son is a son ’til he takes him a wife; a daughter is a daughter all of her life.”

-National Daughter Day on September 25 allows us to shower praise and unconditional love on our daughters.
+On National Daughter Day we remember to show unconditional love to the guardian of our family trust, our beautiful, witty, creative, and sometimes, demanding daughters.
 For aging parents, especially, a daughter maintains a level of connectivity and commitment that keeps families together and healthy.
 (Of course, that’s not to say that sons don’t do their part.
 But today, we’re talking exclusively about daughters!)

 With so much emphasis historically placed on the importance of sons (especially in the area of inheritance), the status of having a daughter has often been diminished.
 In royalty, lines of succession have always flowed from father to son.
 This tradition still stands with today’s British Royal Family.
 (And who knows, maybe that should change, giving the women a chance.
 We think royal sons and daughters should work it out on the soccer field.
 Then, it’s winner take all— including the crown!)

-And coming soon: National Son Day on September 28.
+And coming soon: National Sons Day on September 28.